Whisky-and-Wheels/website/content/trips/lindisfarne/alnmouth.md

 <details class="stack">
 <summary>Alnmouth train station</summary>

 Alnmouth train station is actually in Hipsburn, 1.6 km west of the Alnmouth city centre.
-The reason is probably due to the location of Alnmouth which is surrounded by Aln River.
+The reason is probably due to the location of Alnmouth which is surrounded by the Aln River.

 </details>